heedy/connectordb-desktop/README.md

 The laptoplogger has a simple plugin system, such that anyone can track the system stats they want with only a few lines of code.

+The LaptopLogger can also manage a ConnectorDB database for simple use.
+It is the default interface for the desktop version of ConnectorDB.

 ## Logging
 The built-in plugins log several things, but the logged quantities depend on the operating system.
 By default, we try to have plugins be consistent across OS, but it is not a requirement.